erikvullings/mithril-examples/README.md

 # mithril-examples
-Useful examples and flems from Mithril's gitter channel.
+Useful examples and flems from [Mithril's](https://github.com/MithrilJS/mithril.js) [gitter channel](https://gitter.im/mithriljs/mithril.js), since Gitter is notoriously difficult to search, and the Flems example have no real existence outside their URL, and are therefore not discoverable.

 See also the [links page](https://github.com/erikvullings/mithril-examples/blob/master/links.md) for other interesting projects.

 ## Routing